build-server-protocol/build-server-protocol/docs/bsp.md

 The server is free to send any number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before completing the response.
 Any number of tasks triggered by the requests may be communicated with `build/task*` notifications.
-The client is free to forward these messages to the LSP editor client.

 ### Test Request